PrashantBhanage/UNLOCK_STRAWHAT/README.md

 ## Team

-Built for [Hackathon Name] — the EduBridge team.
+.
+StrawHat — the EduBridge team.

-Build.
-Innovate.
-Collaborate.
-Have fun.